nodox/gatsby-theme-kit/README.md

   [] Import the stylesheets
   [] Replace image pages with images imported from the filesystem [] Repeat for any other images in the html

+6. Create components from repeating elements, using appropriate naming conventions

+Use knowledge of javascript, reactJS and Chrome DevTools to recreate the theme experience.
+  - Not as helpful I know